jilion/sublimevideo-wordpress/readme.txt

 == Changelog ==

 = Master =
+* Unique DOM id are now generated for all new video elements.
+* Unique data-uid are now generated for all new video elements.
+* Allow nested shortcode for the "src" attributes.
 * Fixed a "Undefined property" warning visible in debug mode.
-* Allow nested shortcode for the "src" attributes.
-* The plugin now generates unique DOM id for video elements.
 * Refactor the SublimeVideoShortcodes class.

 = 1.5.2 =